joanjus/heartlib/README.md

 - `--version`: The version of HeartMuLa, choose between [`3B`, `7B`]. (default: `3B`) # `7B` version not released yet.
 - `--mula_device/--codec_device`: The device where params will be placed.
 Both are set to `cuda` by default.
 You can use `--mula_device cuda:0 --codec_device cuda:1` to explicitly place different modules to different devices.
 - `--mula_dtype/--codec_dtype`: Inference dtype.
 By default is `bf16` for HeartMuLa and `fp32` for HeartCodec.
+- `--lazy_load`: Whether or not to use lazy loading (default: false).
+If turned on, modules will be loaded on demand to save GPU usage.
 Recommended format of lyrics and tags:
 ```txt
 [Intro]